hakiza1/HAKIZA-Indicator/README.md

 # HAKIZA-Indicator
 ---

-The HAKIZA-Indicator is a tool that can be used to geometrically visualize the MMB via the metatrader (MT5).
+The HAKIZA-Indicator is a tool that can be used to geometrically visualize the BOT2 of the MMB via the metatrader (MT5).

 ### Key Features